Simbiat/Cron/README.md

 4. `CronTaskStart` - task was started.
 5. `CronTaskEnd` - task completed successfully.
 6. `CronTaskFail` - task failed.
-7. `CronEempty` - empty list of tasks in the cycle.
+7. `CronEmpty` - empty list of tasks in the cycle.
+8. `CronNoThreads` - no free threads on this cycle.
-8. `CronEnd` - end of processing.
+9. `CronEnd` - end of processing.